The Path From Diagnosis to Treatment

 Step 3 — Natural History Study

-A natural history study — currently in progress — systematically collects clinical, genetic, and outcome data from known patients worldwide, forming the foundation for every subsequent research step.
+A natural history study is systematically collecting clinical, genetic, and outcome data from known patients worldwide, forming the foundation for subsequent research steps.

 Planned